JoinedSenses/TF2-ServerHop/README.md

 ### Installation
 ```
-Install the Socket extension on your server.
-Get it here: http://forums.alliedmods.net/showthread.php?t=67640
+Install the Socket extension on your server. (http://forums.alliedmods.net/showthread.php?t=67640)
 Download files from repo and add to your sourcemod directory
 Stick your servers into sourcemod/config/serverhop.cfg
 Activate the plugin by refreshing (sm plugins refresh) or restarting your server